Pierre Robert (radio personality)

 William Pierre Robert (/ˈroʊˈbɛər/; August 1, 1955 – October 29, 2025) was an American radio disc jockey and on-air personality for WMMR in Philadelphia.
-He spent 44 years with the station from 1981 until his death in 2025.
+He worked at the station for 44 years, from 1981 until his death in 2025.

-Robert was a notable WMMR personality, sometimes described as a hippie by locals.
-He often addressed listeners as "citizens", and saying "great day in the morning!"
+Robert was a prominent on-air personality at WMMR.
+Local audiences sometimes characterized his appearance and demeanor as countercultural.
+During broadcasts, he commonly addressed listeners as "citizens" and frequently used the phrase "great day in the morning!" as a recurring expression.

-Robert interviewed several figures in the American rock music industry.
-He was held in high esteem by rock musicians and groups, including Jon Bon Jovi, Dave Grohl, and Eddie Vedder, many of whom granted Robert rare interviews or appeared in person on his program.
+Over the course of his career, Robert interviewed numerous figures in the American rock music industry.
+He was widely respected by rock musicians and bands, including Jon Bon Jovi, Dave Grohl, and Eddie Vedder.
+Several artists granted him infrequent interviews or made in-studio appearances on his program, reflecting his standing within the music community.

 Early life

 Pierre Robert was born August 1, 1955, in Truckee, California.
+He grew up in a family that owned and operated motels.
+During his childhood and adolescence, he was exposed to West Coast rock music of the 1960s, which contributed to his interest in radio broadcasting.

 Career

-Robert began his radio career at 94.9 KSAN-FM in San Francisco, one of the country's first progressive rock stations.
-When KSAN changed its format to an Urban Country and Western format in the early 1980s, Robert assumed the on-air name "Will Robertson" for a brief period of time because he was opposed to the new format.
+Robert began his radio career as an intern and later an on-air host at 94.9 KSAN in San Francisco, one of the first progressive rock stations in the United States.
+In the early 1980s, KSAN changed its format to Urban Country and Western.
+During this period, Robert briefly used the on-air name "Will Robertson", reflecting his dissatisfaction with the new format.

-Not long after, Robert drove a friend to school in Philadelphia in his 1970 Volkswagen van, nicknamed Minerva.
-He sent 93.3 WMMR a demo tape but was initially turned down for a position with the station, and took a job at Essene, a health food store and vegetarian restaurant.
-He later had a reading by a palm reader on South Street, who told him, "you're gonna get a letter very soon".
-He returned to find a letter from Joe Bonadonna, then WMMR's station manager, indicating there was an opening.
+Shortly thereafter, Robert traveled to Philadelphia, driving a 1970 Volkswagen van nicknamed Minerva.
+He submitted a demo tape to WMMR, but was initially not offered a position and instead worked at Essene, a health food store and vegetarian restaurant.
+According to later accounts, a palm reader on South Street predicted he would soon receive a letter.
+Upon returning home, Robert received a letter from Joe Bonadonna, then the station manager at WMMR, informing him of an opening.
 Robert joined WMMR in 1981.

 Robert held several positions at WMMR, including broadcasting during morning, overnight, and midday shifts.
 His latest time slot was from 11 a.m. to 3 p.m., though his program occasionally started late or ran longer, an anomaly he referred to as "Pierre Standard Time."

-Features of his show included the "Coffee Break Music Marathon", "Pierre's Planner", and the “Work Force Blocks”, during which he played three or four songs by a particular artist based on listener requests.

-Robert also featured the "Vinyl Cut", where he played a track from one of the many vinyl records in the WMMR archive.
+Features of his show included the "Coffee Break Music Marathon", "Pierre's Planner", and the “Work Force Blocks”, during which he played three or four songs by a single artist based on listener requests.
+Robert also presented the "Vinyl Cut", a segment in which he played a track from one of the vinyl records in the WMMR archive.